mulithemuli/okd4-setup/README.md

 The description to apply the certificate for our ingress routes comes from [https://docs.okd.io/latest/security/certificates/replacing-default-ingress-certificate.html](https://docs.okd.io/latest/security/certificates/replacing-default-ingress-certificate.html).

-First we add the root CA used to sign our certificates as an config map entry:
+First we add the root CA used to sign our certificates as a config map entry:

 ```
 oc create configmap custom-ca \